Noahnc/terraform-azurerm-rbac/README.md

 ## Example

-The following example assigns the role "Contributor" to the principal with the id <principal_id> on the specified resource group:
+The following example creates a security group and assigns it the roles "Contributor" and "Reader" over the scope of a resource group:

 ```bash
 module "example_rbac_security_group" {